digital-asset/docs.daml.com/docs/2.7.0/docs/canton/tutorials/getting_started.rst

 - ``daml``: contains the source code for some sample smart contracts
 - ``dars``: contains the compiled and packaged code of the above contracts
 - ``demo``: contains everything needed to run the interactive Canton demo
-- ``deployment``: contains a few example deployments to cloud or docker
 - ``examples``: contains sample configuration and script files for the Canton console
 - ``lib``: contains the Java executables (JARs) needed to run Canton